• Skip to Content

 ESL 377 English Pronunciation 3 3 Units

-In this course, students will develop native-like speech in English.
-The course provides an introduction on how to utilize the International Phonetic Alphabet to distinguish the sounds of English and produce natural-sounding speech in connected discourse.
+This course provides an introduction on how to utilize the International Phonetic Alphabet to distinguish the sounds of English and produce natural-sounding speech in connected discourse.
 Different intonation, stress, and pitch patterns to change sentence focus and to signal middle and end of sentences are analyzed.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: K